 These machines are able to collect about 9000 cartons per hour.
 GWF executive Troy Thomas reported that previous methods of manual handling had led to excessive downtime, slower speeds, and higher costs.
 With over 60 Remax high speed doors installed in this facility, the robots operate seamlessly through various controlled temperature and hygiene zones, with full integration between robot and door.

 There are plenty of solutions available for food manufacturing and processing companies to help your business improve production speed while maintaining a safe operation.
 A critical aspect of increasing output speed in a production facility, is ensuring hygiene zones and check points are also sped up.
 Where segregation needs to be maintained between varying production or temperature zones, a slow or manually operated door or screen can create a costly bottleneck in your traffic flow.
-Fast opening and closing automatic high speed doors, along with smart sensing systems such as ---Door Sensors, can dramatically improve traffic speed and safety through critical doorways.
+Fast opening and closing automatic high speed doors, along with smart sensing systems such as radar and infrared sensors, can dramatically improve traffic speed and safety through critical doorways.